 China's Nio launches smartphone developed to use with its electric cars

-SHANGHAI: China's Nio on Thursday (Sep 21) unveiled a high-end smartphone designed to be used with its electric vehicles, touting a plethora of related functions such as using the phone to instruct the car to park itself.
-The launch of the Nio Phone - the first car-specific phone to be sold by a...
+China's Nio Inc on Thursday unveiled a high-end smartphone designed to be used with its electric vehicles, touting a plethora of related functions such as using the phone to instruct the car to park itself.